 Without using some sort of metric to gauge customer expectations, how do you even know if you’re coming close to meeting them?
 Actively listening and measuring customer feedback is the first step to making sure you are making progress toward an effortless experience.
 Searchable voice of the customer insights can be easily surfaced using conversation intelligence platforms like Tethr.

 CX isn’t just surveys anymore

-There is actual science and methodology for evaluating your customer experience and it isn’t limited to surveys.
+There is actual science that backs up the mission to invest in the customer experience, and it isn’t limited to surveys.
 Advanced analytics approaches bring accurate and actionable results to businesses hoping to reduce customer effort and enhance customer satisfaction.
-AI-based speech analytics let businesses mine unstructured text from customer interactions and share that data with employees in near real time.
+AI-based speech analytics let businesses mine unstructured text from customer interactions and share that data with employees in near real-time.
 Improvements that add value to business outcomes can then start sooner rather than later.

 Customer-centric is more than a catchphrase

 Organizations with a strong customer-centric culture use metrics and the insights behind them to ensure that every employee is performing their job to the best of their ability.
 When metrics don’t have an actionable course, managers resort to using them to incentivize their teams using tactics such as defaulting to management by numbers.
 This creates a negative employee and customers experience.
 Machine learning and predictive scoring can ensure a business can optimize the CX with actionable strategies that are directly connected to the customer experience.